Winchester and Western Railroad: History

+Formation (1916-1921)

-The Winchester & Western was initially incorporated on August 16, 1916 for the purpose of tapping the forests of southeastern Hampshire County, West Virginia and southwestern Frederick County, Virginia in order to supply railroad ties and timber to the Baltimore & Ohio Railroad.
+The Winchester & Western was initially incorporated on August 16, 1916, for the purpose of tapping the forests of southeastern Hampshire County, West Virginia, and southwestern Frederick County, Virginia, to supply railroad ties and timber to the Baltimore and Ohio Railroad.
 The idea of building such a conduit to tap these resources had been conceived during World War I when the traffic on the railways of the United States had been greatly increased.
-More railroad ties were needed to both construct new railways and maintain the lines already in use.
+More ties were needed to maintain the lines already in use as well as to construct new railways.
 A way to transport the hardwood timbers to the tie mills in Winchester was needed, and so the Winchester and Western was conceived.

-The Baltimore & Ohio factored greatly in the W&W's construction and its local subsidiary, Winchester Lumber Company, owned various tracts of mountainous woodlands in Hardy, Hampshire, and Frederick Counties.
-It sought to build a 40-mile narrow gauge line from Winchester to Wardensville which would bisect the rich timber lands in the possession of the Winchester Lumber Company.
+The Baltimore and Ohio factored greatly in the W&W's construction.
+Its local subsidiary, Winchester Lumber Company, owned various tracts of mountainous woodlands in Hardy, Hampshire, and Frederick counties.
+It sought to build a 40-mile narrow gauge line from Winchester to Wardensville, which would bisect the rich timber lands in the possession of the Winchester Lumber Company.

-The Winchester Lumber Company sought the services of the Intermountain Construction Company to construct the line, which it then decided to make a standard-gauge instead of a narrow one.
+The Winchester Lumber Company sought the services of the Intermountain Construction Company to construct the line.
+It was decided to make it standard-gauge.
 Intermountain started the grading of the railroad line from east and west of Chambersville, located west of Winchester in Frederick County.
 Because of the numerous supply and machinery shortages caused by World War I, Intermountain constructed the grade of the railroad using mule-powered scoops, sledgehammers, and hand-held drills.
-By August 1917, Intermountain had cleared a flat road for the rail track to Gainesboro and it began laying the rails and ties.
-On January 14, 1918 the first income producing train carrying 16,000 rail ties headed into Winchester.
+By August 1917, Intermountain had cleared a flat right-of-way to Gainesboro and began laying the rails and ties.
+On January 14, 1918, the first income-producing train carried 16,000 rail ties to Winchester.

 From Gore, the W&W turned southward through Back Creek valley toward Rock Enon Springs and ultimately to Wardensville.
 On June 14, 1919, a "golden spike" ceremony was planned on the West Virginia/Virginia line near Capon Springs with only fifteen miles until completion.
 After politicians from both Hampshire and Frederick Counties delivered speeches, Hugh B. Cline, chairman of the Frederick County Board of Supervisors, and Judge F.B.
 Allen of the Hampshire County Court each hammered a spike.
 The "golden spike" celebration was then topped off with lunch at the Mountain House at Capon Springs Resort in Capon Springs.

 On May 25, 1921, the Winchester and Western was finally completed to Wardensville.
-A celebration was held to honor the W&W's completion and former West Virginia Governor John J. Cornwell delivered a speech on the positive effect that the railroad would have on the future growth of the region's economy.
-John J. Cornwell's brother William B. Cornwell of Romney was the president of the Winchester and Western Railroad at the time and had previously been president of the Hampshire Southern Railroad in the South Branch Potomac River valley in the 1910s.
+A celebration was held to honor the W&W's completion; former West Virginia Governor John J. Cornwell delivered a speech predicting the positive effect that the railroad would have on the future growth of the region's economy.
+Cornwell's brother William B. Cornwell of Romney was the president of the Winchester and Western Railroad at the time; he previously had been president of the Hampshire Southern Railroad in the South Branch Potomac River valley in the 1910s.